 Celebrating the 42nd anniversary of the Grenada Revolution

-Forty two years ago, March 13, 1979, the people of Grenada rose up from under the brutal Gairy dictatorship and seized power.
+Forty-two years ago, on March 13, 1979, the people of Grenada rose up from under the brutal Gairy dictatorship and seized power.
 In the four and a half short years of the Revo’ Grenadians brought about maternity rights laws, free education, free health care, economic reform, an increase in democratic control, a huge increase in free university education, infrastructure development including the building of an international airport, expanded social housing, a significant increase in employment, a teacher education programme, a huge literacy programme and much more.

-A Remarbalne Thing
+A Remarkable Thing

 A remarkable thing happened in Grenada on March 13th this year, 2021.
-A celebration of the 42nd anniversary of the Grenada Revolution took place, with over a 1,000 persons attending electronically from across the globe.
+A celebration of the 42nd anniversary of the Grenada Revolution took place, with over 1,000 persons attending electronically from across the globe.
 This is the first time since the American invasion that the celebration has taken place on this scale and with such breadth.